EquasysIT/ElectronULA/README.md

 # ElectronULA
-Project to create replacement ULA board for the Acorn Electron
+Project to create replacement ULA board for the Acorn Electron.
+See Wiki